 2.1.
-State
+State of the environment

 Agriculture has always been the key factor by which human civilization began, obtaining food through the use of soil has been the greatest invention because it was for this reason that humanity went from being nomadic to sedentary and began to form the first civilizations.
-Nowadays, it is still a fundamental basis for every nation and many of them can make the most of the variables of the environment to obtain a production far above other nations, variables such as soil pH, air humidity, luminosity of the environment, rain and even the evo-transpiration of the plants to take advantage of the nutrients.
+Nowadays, it is still a fundamental basis for every nation and many of them can make the most of the variables of the environment to obtain a production far above other nations, variables such as soil pH, air humidity, luminosity of the environment, rain and even the evotranspiration of the plants to take advantage of the nutrients.
 The pH (potential of hydrogen) is the measure of the degree of acidity or alkalinity of the soil.
-A pH of 7.0 indicates neutrality, but as this value decreases the soil becomes more acidic, so a pH of 6.0 is ten times more acidic than a pH of 7.0.
-The practical significance of pH in terms of soil acidity is that it significantly affects the availability and assimilation of nutrients and exerts a strong influence on soil structure [1].
+A pH of 7.0 indicates neutrality, but as this value decreases the Figure 1.
+Nutrient availability for soil pH [1].